What is Runner’s Knee?

 Overuse of your knees such as doing repeated bending or high-stress exercises like lunges or plyometrics can cause runner’s knees.
 Other reasons why runner’s knees can occur are:

-2. Misalignment of your bones from anyone in your hips to your ankles can cause pain in your kneecap.
+- Misalignment of your bones from anywhere in your hips to your ankles can cause pain in your kneecap.

-5. Quadricep muscles that are underdeveloped or weak.
-The quadricep muscles in your thigh are responsible for keeping your kneecap stable when your bend or stretch.
+- Quadricep muscles that are underdeveloped or weak.
+The quadricep muscles in your thigh are responsible for kneecap stable when you bend or stretch.
 If these muscles are weak or tight, they may not be able to keep your kneecap in place.

 Treatments For Runner’s Knees

 The best treatment for runner’s knee is rest.
 Rest as much as possible and avoid activities that aggravate the pain, such as running, squatting, lunging, jumping.
-Ice your knees to alleviate swelling and pain for every 3-4 hours for 3-2 days.
+Ice your knees to alleviate swelling and pain every 3-4 hours for 2-3 days.

 Another way to ease swelling is to elevate your leg by putting pillows underneath.
 For extra support, you can use sleeves or patellar straps to wrap your knee.
 You can use topical ointments intended for pain relief to supplement your treatment.
 If the pain does not go away, consult your doctor.
 Most likely, your doctor will recommend physiotherapy to strengthen and stretch your quadricep muscles.